 February is Heart Month in the United States, and to celebrate I want to bring to light some foods that may not be the typical ones talked about in a heart healthy diet.
 Hopefully most of us know that high fiber, fruits and veggies, the right fats and low salt are all important in overall health (it's OK if you didn't), but the food still has to taste good, right?!

 Fortunately, many herbs, spices and flavoring agents are packed with flavor and potential to boost heart health.
 Check out these recommendations for the use of herbs and spices to promote heart health.

 - Ginger contains very potent anti-inflammatory compounds called gingerols.

 - Linked to lowering blood glucose, LDL cholesterol, and triglycerides

 - Enjoy in soups, sauces, dips, smoothies, and tea (like green tea).

 - Contains the flavonoid quercetin, which helps protect the inner lining of blood vessels.

 - May help lower blood pressure and lower cholesterol levels.

 - Enjoy thinly sliced on sandwiches and salads.
 Add to any dish you can to add flavor and benefits like my Grilled Veggie Pizza.

 - Research suggests that garlic could help lower high blood pressure when eaten regularly.

 - Raw garlic is ideal as cooking deactivates one of its active compounds.

 - Use a clove of garlic in dips like hummus, guacamole and beyond.

 - It's still good to enjoy garlic cooked, in olive oil for instance, because it adds flavor and other benefits.

 - Source of vitamin A and magnesium, both which promote a healthy heart.

 - It is anti-inflammatory, offering potential protection against the physiological impact of chronic stress.

 - Enjoy as a garnish on salad or cooked meats or in my Instant Pot Tomato Soup.

 - Positive effects may include reduced total and LDL (bad) cholesterol and even increase HDL cholesterol (good) levels.

-- Enjoy in guacamole (read to the middle of this post for my recipe), in tacos, or on top of my Vegetarian Rice & Bean Casserole, or in this Jalapeno Cilantro Caesar Dressing.
+- Enjoy in guacamole (read to the middle of this post for my recipe), in tacos, on top of my Vegetarian Rice & Bean Casserole, or in this Jalapeno Cilantro Caesar Dressing.

 - May benefit circulation and has anti-inflammatory properties.